 Whew!
 That was a mouthful!

 I have planted three very invasive vines on the trellis: wisteria, honeysuckle, and akebia.
 (Let the strongest vine win!)
 Once I saw it, I decided everything is a little better with macramé on it.

-In the meantime, I wouldn’t feel right if I just showed my macramé garden art…so I will move back indoors and show you some extremely cool, clean, and contemporary macramé wall-hangings Hallmark artists created this past year.
+In the meantime, I wouldn’t feel right if I just showed my macramé yard art…so I will move back indoors and show you some extremely cool, clean, and contemporary macramé wall hangings Hallmark artists created this past year.
 They continue to amaze me with their expert knotting prowess!

 Jeb S., SUPERSTAR!